jaedowning/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dr. Downing is a scholar and strategic advisor passionate about reinventing healthcare for LGBTQ people.
+Dr. Downing is an assistant professor of health policy at Oregon Health and Science University, where they are working to reinvent healthcare for LGBTQ people.
+They currently are leading a project investigating substance use among transgender Medicaid beneficiaries funded by the National Institute on Drug Abuse.